 You can apply chemistry to make homemade shampoo.
 One of the biggest reasons to make your own shampoo is to avoid unwanted, potentially toxic chemicals.
 Another reason you might want to make your own shampoo is so you can customize the formulation for your hair’s needs and your preference for fragrance (or lack of fragrance).
 Here’s a recipe for a gentle vegetable-based shampoo.
-It’s similar to my earlier shampoo recipe except this one uses potassium hydroxide instead of lye, which produces a shampoo that lathers better and rinses more easily.
+This recipe uses potassium hydroxide instead of lye, which produces a shampoo that lathers better and rinses more easily.
 Mix the shampoo in a well-ventilated room or outdoors and be sure to read all of the safety precautions on the ingredients.
 Readers have recommended triethanolamine or diethanolamine in place of sodium hydroxide or potassium hydroxide.
 Choose the formulation that works best for you.

 Homemade Shampoo Ingredients

 - 1 lb 7 oz of solid-type vegetable shortening

 - 1-1/2 oz glycerine (glycerol)